Blue Nile Review

 To find these angles, we need to look on the GIA grading report for each diamond, which you can find by scrolling down the detail of the diamond, as shown on the right.

 Click through the diamonds, on the list, starting with the least expensive at the top.
-For each diamond, locate the GIA report and open it up, then look for the two angles highlight in the picture on the right.
+For each diamond, locate the GIA report and open it up, then look for the two angles highlight in the picture below.

 The angles that we are looking for are: